 Yes, you have time, but if you start off your time like I just described, it will be soooooo much easier to stay involved, active, get your list checked off, and have the best time, later on.

 Another pretty obvious tip from this study abroad guide is to make sure to check-in with your family and friends back home regularly!
 They miss you and can’t wait to hear about your adventures.
-But your parents do like if you check on them if they’re good as well.
+But your parents do like when you check on them if they’re good as well.

 If you’re homesick. there are different practices that can help you feel better.
 Here are the most common: